Correct-Syntax/wp-tsnippets/README.md

 **Wordpress T'Snippets** (Wordpress Theme Snippets) is a bunch of useful code snippets for creating custom Wordpress themes, etc.

-Feel free to contact me or open a Github Issue for questions, concerns and/or improvements.
-I am always willing to learn from others! :)

 *Some of these snippets I have found elsewhere (with compatible licenses) and use frequently so I have placed here (with my own tweaks/edits in most cases).*